jaehwang/fun-regex-matcher/README.md

-# Functional Regualar Expression Matcher #
+# Functional Regualar Expression Matcher for Fun #

 We implement three kinds of regular expression matchers: